-Cleaning and Storage Removal from Storage
+MAINTENANCE Cleaning and Storage Removal from Storage

 - 1. Charge the battery if necessary.

 - 2. Make sure the spark plug is tight.

 - 3. Fill the fuel tank with fuel.

-- 4. Check all the points listed in the Daily Pre-Ride Inspection section on page 50.
-Tightness of the bolts, nuts and other fasteners should be checked by an authorized POLARIS dealer.
+- 4. Check all the points listed in the Daily Pre-Ride Inspection section on page 48.
+Tightness of the bolts, nuts and other fasteners should be checked by an authorized POLARIS dealer or other qualified service facility.

-- 5. Lubricate at the intervals outlined in the Periodic Maintenance Chart beginning on page 79.
+- 5. Lubricate at the intervals outlined in the Periodic Maintenance Chart beginning on page 77.